zimaxnet/orb-game/README.md

 - **2 Languages**: English and Spanish with cultural sensitivity
 - **Educational Focus**: Learn about real people who shaped history
 - **Pre-populated Content**: All stories are pre-generated and stored in MongoDB
-- **Specific Historical Figures**: Each story focuses on one of the 3 most important figures for that category/epoch
+- **Round-Robin Loading**: Fast initial response with 1 story, then silently load 2 additional historical figures
+- **Smart Navigation**: Users can explore all 3 historical figures per category/epoch combination

 ### **🤖 AI Integration**
 - **O4-Mini Model**: Fast and efficient story generation with Azure OpenAI